Fully fashioned stockings: Description

 Fully fashioned stockings are usually knitted from sheer nylon yarn.
 To support the attachment of suspenders, they have a darker section of double fabric at the top, called the welt.
 This is followed by a lighter transitional section called the shadow welt.
 The keyhole is visible in the middle of the seam at the back of the welt.
 The back seam is an integral part of the stocking and not sewn on afterwards.

 Fully fashioned stockings are sized to the height and shoe size (generally) of the wearer and have little or no stretch in them as they have no lycra (spandex) contained within the yarn.

 In addition to the distinctive seam they also come in a number of heel designs.
 The most common are the French or Point Heel, where the reinforcement ends in a sharp point, and the Cuban Heel, which ends in a truncated point.

 Manufacturing

 Fully fashioned knitting means that a garment is shaped by increasing and decreasing the number of stitches in a row.

 Fully fashioned stockings are made from sections of nylon fabric that are knitted flat from the top down in the shape of a profile view of a leg.
 These are then sewn together in the back forming the seam.
 The top is folded and sewn back on itself forming the welt and the shadow welt, with a finishing loop applied, forming the keyhole, to allow the needle sewing the seam to be withdrawn.
 Additional layers of nylon are added to reinforce the sole and heel.

-Fully fashioned stockings are becoming increasingly rare; only a handful of manufacturers worldwide now make them regularly.
+Fully fashioned stockings are produced by a limited number manufacturers.